TOG1

-The Tank, Heavy, TOG 1 was a prototype British heavy tank produced in the early part of the Second World War in the expectation that battlefields might end up like those of the First World War.
+The Tank, Heavy, TOG 1 was a prototype British super-heavy tank produced in the early part of the Second World War in the expectation that battlefields might end up like those of the First World War.
 It was designed so it could cross churned-up countryside and trenches.
 A single prototype was built, and followed by an improved model (the TOG 2), but interest faded with the successful performance of another cross-country design, the Churchill tank, and the mobile war that was being fought.

 History

 In July 1939, the Special Vehicle Development Committee was drawn up for future tank designs suitable for Great War conditions under Sir Albert Gerald Stern; who had been on the original Landship Committee and head of the Tank Supply Depot during World War I. The committee included others who had been instrumental in the development of the tank during the Great War: former Director of Naval Construction, Sir Eustace Tennyson d'Eyncourt, Major-general (retired) Sir Ernest Swinton, engine designer Harry Ricardo, the gearbox and transmission expert Major Walter Gordon Wilson.
 Unsurprisingly they got the nickname "The Old Gang" and the initials TOG were applied to their designs.

 Together, they proposed the development of a heavy tank design, which they entrusted to another of the first tank's developers and builder of the first tank, Sir William Tritton of Foster's of Lincoln.

 Their specification was comprehensive.
 As well as being able to operate across ground waterlogged and broken up by shelling, it was expected to resist 47-mm anti-tank guns and 105-mm field guns or howitzers at 100 yd.
 Main armament would be a field gun mounted in the front – effective against 7 ft thick reinforced concrete – and two 2-pounder guns, the latter in sponsons.
 For use against infantry, there would be Besa machine guns covering "all arcs" – one firing forward, one in each sponson, and one firing to the rear.
 The design was later revised with smaller sponsons containing only the Besa machine guns.
-To provide cover four 2 in smoke mortars were included.
+To provide cover, four 2 in smoke mortars were included.